kubernetes/website/content/en/docs/tasks/extend-kubernetes/configure-multiple-schedulers.md

 In the above manifest, we have used a [Scheduler Configuration](/docs/reference/scheduling/config/) to customize the behavior of your scheduler implementation.
 This configuration has been passed to the `kube-scheduler` during its initialization via `--config` command line argument.
+The configuration file has been embedded within the ConfigMap `my-scheduler-config` which has been injected to the scheduler Deployment via a volume.

 In the aforementioned Scheduler Configuration, your scheduler implementation has been represented via a [KubeSchedulerProfile](/docs/reference/config-api/kube-scheduler-config.v1beta2/#kubescheduler-config-k8s-io-v1beta2-KubeSchedulerProfile).
-An important thing to note here is that the name of the scheduler specified via `schedulerName` field of the defined `KubeSchedulerProfile`, should be unique.
+An important thing to note here is that the name of the scheduler specified via `schedulerName` field of the defined `KubeSchedulerProfile`, should be unique among all schedulers running in the cluster.
 This is the name that is matched against the value of the optional `spec.schedulerName` on pods, to determine whether this scheduler is responsible for scheduling a particular pod.

 Also, note that we created a dedicated service account `my-scheduler` and bound the cluster role